polim0rf/PowerShell/HybridAnalysis/README.md

 ### ROADMAP

  - [ ] Improve Error handling
- - [ ] Improve Reports query capabilities
+ - [ ] Improve Reports query capabilities.
+Currently downloaded as Misp XML report.
+To be added as optional parameter.
  - [ ] Improve hash input detection
  - [ ] Add functionalities to query API (such as URL query)